Saffron Vegetable Soup with Quinoa

 - freshly chopped basil, for serving

-- Add the broth and saffron, and bring to a boil.
-Add the quinoa and beans, and cook for 11 more minutes, or until the quinoa is completely cooked.
+Add the broth and saffron, and bring to a boil.
+Add the quinoa, chickpeas and their liquid, and cook for 11 more minutes, or until the quinoa is completely cooked.
 Stir in the diced tomato and salt and pepper, to taste, and remove from heat.